-There of course will always be a place for the devoted teams of bucket shakers outside your local supermarket come rain or shine, or the dedicated fundraiser running a 10k in a gorilla suit.
+There will always be a place for the devoted teams of bucket shakers outside the local supermarket come rain or shine, or the dedicated fundraiser running a 10k resplendent in enormous gorilla suit.
 However, the challenge for smaller Charities is to find other means for communicating their message and eliciting and processing donations.
-The answer is to be smarter and more savvy about using advances in technology, understanding changes in consumer behaviour and finding channels with which to put this information into good effect.
-The answer is Digital Marketing.

-Affordable, proven and safe technology that allows you to link brand and specific campaign messages to a ‘call-to-action’ link.
-Donors can safely make payments without you even noticing!
+Your website can easily assimilate affordable, proven and safe technology that allows you to link brand and specific campaign messages to a ‘call-to-action’ link.
+Donors can then safely make payments without you even noticing!

 Digital channels, and specifically social media, offers direct, 2-way communication with your supporters.
 Twitter, Facebook and Instagram are all obvious channels through which younger generation communicate (and some of the older!).
 Not only can you send instant communications, but they can respond with feedback and support.

-Before launching into the world of Digital, make sure you have think strategically so that whatever you do fits in and works seamlessly with all other arms of your business model.
-Too many charities have various feeds, sites and fundraising methods that are all working independently of one another.
-A strategy will help you formulate thoughts so that each tool is used purposefully and effectively and fits with your overall objective.
+Before launching into digital marketing, make sure you create a strategy that enables your digital efforts to fit in and work seamlessly with other aspects of your business model.
+Many not-for-profits have a variety of feeds, sites and fundraising methods all working independently of one another.
+A strategy will help you formulate your thinking, so that each tool is used purposefully, effectively and fits with your overall objective.

 What do you really want to achieve?
 Where do you think your business model is lacking and holding you back from success?
 Is it brand building?
 Campaign awareness?
 Too many ideas can be unhelpful and can confuse your new strategy before it’s begun.
-Understanding your main objective before you start will help you form a meaningful strategy that can be communicated to all staff and be delivered effectively.
+Understanding your main objective before you start will help you to communicate your mission to your staff and be deliver it effectively.

-Formulating a written strategy will give you a template from which to work from – and give reference point when the heated conversations of the strategy meeting are long forgotten.
-The ‘We haven’t got time’ excuse will set up your strategy to fail sooner rather than later.
-A written strategy with main objective highlighted can be shortened down to a few punchy catchphrases and mantras – easily understood and repeated by all your team.
+Formulating a written strategy will give you a template from which to work from.
+It will also give a reference point for when the heated conversations of planning meetings are long forgotten.
+The ‘we haven’t got time’ excuse will set up your strategy to fail sooner rather than later.
+A written strategy with main objective highlighted, can be shortened down to a few punchy catchphrases and mantras.
+These can be easily understood and repeated by all your team.

-It is very easy to allow your Digital Marketing strategy quickly spiral into a cluster of meaningless chatter and spam across social media feeds.
+It is very easy to allow your digital marketing to spiral into meaningless chatter across social media feeds.
 Yes, your followers want to hear from you – but only if you’ve got something to say!
-Ignoring this will prove to be counterproductive and will turn off the very audience that you have spent time attempting to engage.…
+Ignoring this will be counterproductive and turn off the very audience that you have spent time attempting to engage.…